Skip to main content

 Late-August

-Dormitory Information to be confirmed.
-Receive Letter of Acceptance to Dormitory
+Dormitory details to be confirmed.
+Receive Letter of Acceptance to Dormitory.

 Arrive at Nagoya, Japan